 1. Monument or Headstone

-This familiar memorialization option is not reserved solely for traditional burials.
-Most cemeteries permit cremated remains to be buried with any of the headstones you’re accustomed to seeing in a cemetery.
+In fact, most cemeteries permit cremated remains to be buried with any of the headstones we are accustomed to seeing.

 There are dozens of memorial design decisions, and we created the Headstone Design Guide and Memorial Cost Guide to overview what’s possible.
-Both guides apply to cemetery memorials of all types, whether the deceased is buried in a casket or in a cremation urn.
+Both guides apply to cemetery memorials of all types, whether your loved one is buried in a casket or in a cremation urn.

 Personalization options include: